Aloo Chingrir Shorshe Bata Diye Jhal is a simple Bengali prawn curry with potatoes, flavored with mustard.

-This particular dish what we call Aloo Chingrir Jhal as well is a family favorite.
-We used to have it at least twice or even thrice a month at my ancestral house.
-Mamoni (Aunt) was probably the best cook who used to make it for the entire Chatterjee clan.
-The recipe calls for some basic ingredients apart from either medium size Prawn or Shrimp and Potato.
-I still remember cherishing a bowl full of Aloo Chingrir Shorshe bata diye Jhal along with hot steamed rice prepared by Mamoni while having my hurried lunch during my university days and even before while growing up!
+This dish, also known as Aloo Chingrir Jhal, is a family favorite.
+We used to eat it at least twice or even three times a month at my ancestral home.
+My aunt, Mamoni, was probably the best at making it for the whole family.
+The recipe needs some basic ingredients, along with medium-sized prawns or shrimp, and potatoes.
+I still remember enjoying a bowl of Mamoni's Aloo Chingrir Shorshe Bata Diye Jhal with hot rice, whether I was rushing through lunch during my university days or even when I was a child!

 Ingredients